Ford Motor Co. v. Montana Eighth Judicial District: Background

-Two 2015 accidents involving Ford vehicles were at the basis of the case.
-In Montana, an accident involving a separated tire tread on a Ford Explorer caused the death of the driver, Markkaya Gullett.
-In Minnesota, Adam Bandemer rear-ended a snow plow in a Ford Crown Victoria, causing him to end up in a ditch, but the car's air bags failed to deploy and he suffered a brain injury.
+Two 2015 traffic collisions involving Ford vehicles were at the basis of the case.
+In Montana, a collision involving a separated tire tread on a Ford Explorer caused the death of the driver, Markkaya Gullett.
+In Minnesota, Adam Bandemer rear-ended a snow plow in a Ford Crown Victoria causing him to end up in a ditch, but the car's air bags failed to deploy and he suffered a brain injury.
 In both cases, the parties (Gullett's estate and Bandemer) sued Ford for various defects in their products in their respective state courts.

 Meanwhile, during the 2000s and 2010s, the U.S. Supreme Court had developed an important distinction in its case law between general and specific personal jurisdiction.
 In Goodyear Dunlop Tires Operations, S.A. v.
 Brown (2011), the Supreme Court held that general personal jurisdiction applies only when the defendant's connections to the forum are so strong that it is "essentially at home" in the forum state.
 For most corporate defendants sued outside of the states in which they are headquartered or incorporated, this meant the forum state could only exercise specific personal jurisdiction, which traditionally turns on whether the plaintiff's claims "arise out of or relate to" the defendant's activities in the forum state.
 In Bristol-Myers Squibb Co. v.
 Superior Court (2017), the Supreme Court held that out-of-state plaintiffs in complex litigation in a state court could not piggyback on in-state plaintiffs' claims to establish specific personal jurisdiction as to their own claims because the out-of-state plaintiffs' claims did not "arise out of or relate to" the defendant's activities in the forum state.